tinybirdco/demo-interactive-leaderboard/README.md

 npm run dev
 ```

 Open it at `http://localhost:3000` and play the game.
-Have fun!
+Have fun, and try to beat your record!

 ## Contributing